Drug Stores & Pharmacies NAICS 456110

 Recent Developments

-- The prices that drug stores and pharmacies charge for their products decreased 1.4% year over year in June, according to the US Bureau of Labor Statistics (BLS).
-Drug store and pharmacy employment decreased moderately and wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the BLS.
-Drug store and pharmacy sales increased 4.4% year over year but decreased 7% month over month in January 2025, according to the US Census Bureau.
+• The prices that drug stores and pharmacies charge for their products increased slightly during the first three months of 2026, according to the US Bureau of Labor Statistics (BLS).
+Drug store and pharmacy employment decreased slightly and wages for nonsupervisory employees increased slightly during the first two months of 2026, according to the BLS.

 Industry Revenue